OpenLiberty/cloud-hosted-guides/documenting-rest-apis/README.md

 ````

 When you are done checking out the service, exit development mode by pressing `CTRL+C` in the shell session where you ran the server, or by typing `q` and then pressing the enter/return key.

+# Finished

+Well done, you have finished learning about documenting and filtering RESTful APIs from annotations.